CTP:A Causal Interpretable Model for Non-Communicable Disease Progression Prediction: Method

-We use ${\rm do}(A^{t_a}=a)$ to denote a treatment, which means fix the value of feature $A$ to $a$ from a time point $t_a$ (line 12), regardless its original value.
-Given a patient data $s_i$ (from $B$) and a model $M^l$, we can implement treatment effect analysis by performing ${\rm do}(A^{t_a}=a)$.
-Then, we use a ODE solver to solve the ODEs, and the solver will generate disease progression trajectory $^l\hat{v}_{i}(t)$ under a treatment (line 14).
-Of note, $M^{l}$ evaluates treatment effect appropriately.
-By utilizing the causal mask $\mathcal{M}$ from $M^\star$, we can access the causal relationship between features and ensure the dynamics of ancestral features of $A$ will not be affected.
-Meanwhile, $M^{l}$ infers the value of unmeasured confounder so that we can adjust confounding bias.
-We record the patient characteristics $^l\hat{v}_{i}(t_o)$ at a randomly selected time point $t_o$ (line 15).
+As we lack the ability to identify which choice of parameters is better, this study estimates the feature trajectories and probable bounds under a treatment, rather than deconfounding \citep{Cao-2023-estimating}.
+We adopt an intuitive idea that retrains a series of new independent CTP models that cover the region of the parameter.
+Generally, the new group of retrained CTP models share the same structure and parameters according to the $M^\star$.
+We use ${\rm do}(A^{t_a}=a)$ to denote a treatment, which means fixing the value of $\bar{v}^A$ to $a$ from a time point $t_a$, regardless of its original value.
+Given patient data $s_i$ and a new model $M^l$, we can predict trajectories of other features $^l\hat{v}^{k}_{i}(t)$ under the treatment ${\rm do}(A^{t_a}=a)$, where $l$ is the index of a new CTP model.
+Of note, $M^{l}$ infers the value of unmeasured confounders so that we evaluate the effect of confounders.
+We record the patient characteristics under a treatment $^l\hat{v}^{k}_{i}(t_o)$ at a randomly selected time point $t_o$ after treatment.
 To make trajectories of $M^l$ as dissimilar as possible, we maximize the pair-wise distance between recorded $^l\hat{v}_{i}(t_o)$ (Equation \ref{eq:pairWiseDistance}).
 In this study, we applied the simplest p-norm distance for computational efficiency.
-However, more sophisticated loss function such as Wassertein distance is also applicable \cite{Balazadeh-2022-partial}.

-The optimization problem is actually a min-max problem which minimize the prediction loss $\mathcal{L}_{p}$ and maximize the treatment $\mathcal{L}_{t}$.
-We use two gradient-based optimizers to update parameters alternatively, which is widely used in similar studies (line 18-21) \cite{Kostrikov-2019-imitation}.

-Once the series of new CTP models are optimized, we can obtain the maximum/minimum possible value of a feature $i$ at time point $t$ across $L$ candidates via Equation \ref{eq:bound}, and then summarize the trajectory bound.
+However, a more sophisticated loss function such as Wasserstein distance is also applicable \citep{Balazadeh-2022-partial}.
+The optimization problem is a min-max problem that minimizes the prediction loss $\mathcal{L}_{p}$ (Equation \ref{eq:treatmentPredictionLoss}) and maximizes the treatment $\mathcal{L}_{t}$.
+We use two optimizers to update parameters alternatively (details in Appendix \ref{sec:treatmentEffect}), which is widely used in similar studies \citep{Kostrikov-2019-imitation}.
+Once the series of new CTP models are retrained, we treat contours (i.e., ${\rm max}(^l\hat{v}_i(t)) / {\rm min}(^l\hat{v}_i(t))$) as trajectory bounds.
+We use the expectation of trajectories of retrained models as the trajectories under the treatment.